 Student employees who hold casual-restricted appointments are excluded from the provisions for limited appointments.

-Please refer these types of questions to your Departmental HR Manager, departmental benefits counselor, or departmental HR assistant.
+Please refer these types of questions to your HR Business Partner.